-- BookMaker.eu reports 70 percent of sharp money is backing the Houston Texans over the Buffalo Bills in their AFC Wild Card game
+- One prominent sportsbook reports 70 percent of sharp money is backing the Houston Texans over the Buffalo Bills in their AFC Wild Card game

 - 69 percent of sharp money is playing the over on the total

-Based on the sharp wagers being placed at BookMaker.eu, the smart money believes it’s the Buffalo Bills, and not the Houston Texans who have a problem.
+Based on the sharp wagers being placed at one prominent sportsbook, the smart money believes it’s the Buffalo Bills, and not the Houston Texans who have a problem.

-The sportsbook reports handling 70 percent of wagers from sharps, as professional sports bettors are known, on Houston in Saturday’s AFC Wild Card game against the Bills.
+The sportsbook reports that 70 percent of money from “sharps”, aka professional sports bettors, is on Houston in Saturday’s AFC Wild Card game against the Bills.

 Buffalo Bills vs Houston Texans AFC Wild Card Odds

 Buffalo is 6-0-2 against the spread on the road this season.

 Overall, Houston is 5-4 against the Bills but the Texans have won four of the past five meetings.
 Buffalo is 2-2 straight up at Houston but the Texans have won the past two games.
 Buffalo’s last win at Houston was in 2006.